 An injured person has the right to seek compensation for a traumatic brain injury.
 Their life has changed dramatically and they will need specialized care.
 It is the responsibility of the negligent party to cover these expenses as well as any other losses that the inured party may endure because of this injury.

-Depending on the issues surrounding the accident that caused the brain injury, there may be additional types of compensation that the inured party can seek.
+Depending on the issues surrounding the accident that caused the brain injury, there may be additional types of compensation that the injured party can seek.
 This may include punitive damages.
 Only an attorney can determine if the case qualifies for additional compensation.

-It is also very important that the injured party seeks legal representation as-soon-as possible after the accident occurred.
+It is also very important that the injured party seeks legal representation as-soon-as-possible after the accident occurred.
 The sooner that legal representation is secured the better your rights will be protected.

 For more information on brain injuries, you can visit the Brain Injury Association of America.